-In response to the challenges of measuring the impact of peacemaking efforts, HD has developed an adaptive Monitoring and Evaluation (M&E) approach, which provides an evaluation framework adaptable to highly uncertain and complex situations.
+In response to the challenges of measuring the impact of peacemaking efforts, HD has developed an adaptive Monitoring and Evaluation (M&E) approach, which provides an evaluative framework adaptable to highly uncertain and complex situations.
 This enables HD to more effectively demonstrate the value and impact of its work.
-HD has taken the best elements of traditional M&E approaches and developed an innovative model which draws on a wider base of evidence and assesses the organisation’s work at three levels:
+The organisation has taken the best elements of traditional M&E approaches and developed an innovative model, which draws on a wider base of evidence and assesses the organisation’s work at three levels:

 Following several years of trialling and adapting, in November 2017 HD’s adaptive M&E method was captured in the publication Valuing peace: delivering and demonstrating mediation results, developed as part of HD’s Mediation Practice Series.
 Valuing peace is also available in French.

 HD’s M&E approach allows the organisation’s projects to adapt rapidly to changing circumstances on the ground.
 HD uses a peer review method, which enables its operational teams to reflect critically on their project’s objectives, logic, achievements and risks together with trusted internal and external colleagues.
 Peer reviews result in better decision-making by providing additional insight and by challenging assumptions, analyses and strategies.
 They may produce immediate changes to the project’s design or strategy, or affirm the project team’s good judgement in a complex and highly dynamic operating environment.
 HD has openly shared this method for quality assurance with trusted partners and supported the conduct of pilot peer reviews in other organisations.